chef-boneyard/chef-dk/POLICYFILE_README.md

 * Cookbooks uploaded by the policyfile commands will have very large version numbers with no sort order.
-Any `chef-client` that is not operating in policyfile mode will prefer these cookbooks to ones uploaded normally unless you are dilligent about using environment version constraints.
+Any `chef-client` that is not operating in policyfile mode will prefer these cookbooks to ones uploaded normally unless you are diligent about using environment version constraints.
 * The `/cookbooks` endpoint is not designed to be used this way, so it doesn't show you the "real" version numbers or additional metadata about